wkarto/buzzline-02-karto/docs/SETUP-KAFKA.md

 In your terminal (WSL/Mac/Linux):

 1. Navigate to your home directory where you downloaded the file.
-2. List the file contents.
+2. List the folder contents and ensure the zipfile name is correct.
-3. Extract the contents of the zipfile using the tar command below.
+3. Extract the contents of the zipfile using the tar command.
+4. List the folder contents again to confirm.

 ```zsh
 cd ~